 - Social media

-- Search Engine Marketing (SEM) – Google AdWords, as well as Bing and Yahoo
+- Search Engine Marketing (SEM) – Google Ads, as well as Bing and Yahoo

 Advertising doesn’t just promote your services – it can also play an important role in driving content downloads, increasing both your expertise and visibility.

 It’s important, however, to use forms of advertising best-suited to professional services.
 LinkedIn, retargeting, and other industry-focused advertising tend to work best, because they allow you to most directly target appropriate industry audiences, which leads to more conversions, higher click-through rates, and lower cost per download.

 Search engine marketing (SEM), on the other hand, often can be more expensive and harder to target for professional services’ purposes.
 Similarly, Facebook ads tend to be less effective because the platform is used at a lower rate by professional services buyers than other social media networks..

 However, it’s important to remember there are many variations of each of these advertising types.
 Professional services firms might find them more or less successful depending on budget, ad purpose, targeting, and industry niche.

 We mentioned that the nature of professional services referrals has changed – and this has major implications for your B2B marketing strategy.
 Our studies of referral marketing strategies in professional services have revealed an important new facet of the practice – over 81.5% of providers have received a referral from someone who wasn’t a client.

 Where do these referrals come from?
 The vast majority are based on a firm’s reputation for specific expertise.

 By using content marketing in conjunction with the rest of the tactics in this list, you can build a brand with a widespread reputation for specialty in your area – and an understanding of your expertise even among audiences that haven’t worked with you directly.
 This brand recognition can lead to referrals and new business.